 Like many other large full-service banks with physical branches, NFCU doesn’t currently offer a high-yield savings account.
 Instead the rate on its saving account is currently 0.25% APY.

-There is no minimum amount required to open an account.
-Interest is compounded monthly rather than daily.
+There is a $5 minimum deposit required for the Share Savings Account.
+Dividends are compounded monthly rather than daily.
 If you are looking for a high-yield savings account, online-only banks are still the best place to find them.

 NFCU's "certificates" are similar to traditional CDs offered at many other financial institutions.
 Here are the rates and terms of two of their most popular certificates: